MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 You have graduated from Scripting 101!
 To continue building on your coding skills, please move on to the [Build a Gameplay Experience with TypeScript](ScriptingGettingStarted.md) tutorial!

-There, you will download a couple tools to make your life much easier as a scripter and take your knowledge to the next level by learning how to implement a functioning game in TypeScript.
+There, you will download some tools to make your life much easier as a scripter and take your knowledge to the next level by learning how to implement a functioning game in TypeScript.

-You will also learn how to take advantage of all of the goodness of TypeScript and Node.js like:
+You will also learn how to take advantage of all of the goodness of TypeScript and the npm ecosystem like:

 >- Intellisense / autocomplete (a game changer)
 >- Inline reference documentation for types (always good to have handy)
->- Static typing, which helps prevent errors in the long run (worth it)
+>- Static typing, which helps prevent errors in the long run and makes it much easier to update to new versions of the API when you want to use new features (worth it)
 >- Easier debugging due to errors surfacing during compile time, as opposed to runtime (a real time saver)

 These may just sound like abstract coding terms, but trust me, the benefits of going through our TypeScript setup will make your scripting experience go much more smoothly once you begin to expand your knowledge and write more complex scripts.
+Also, all of our samples are written in TypeScript, so you will have lots of examples to test out!
 Please give it a go once you feel you’ve gotten the basics down from this tutorial... you will not regret it!